huggingface/text-generation-inference/README.md

 ## Optimized architectures

-TGI works out of the box to serve optimized models in [this list](https://huggingface.co/docs/text-generation-inference/supported_models).
+TGI works out of the box to serve optimized models for all modern models.
+They can be found in [this list](https://huggingface.co/docs/text-generation-inference/supported_models).

 Other architectures are supported on a best-effort basis using: